Ares (Marvel Comics)

 Ares is a fictional character, a deity appearing in American comic books published by Marvel Comics.
 The character is based on the Greek god of the same name.
 He first appeared in Thor #129 (June 1966) and was created by Stan Lee and Jack Kirby.
-Ares has commonly appeared as an enemy of Thor and Hercules and starred in his own self-titled series in 2006.
+Ares has commonly appeared as an enemy of Thor and Hercules, starring in his own self-titled series in 2006.

-Ares, the Greek God of War, was initially depicted as a supervillain in the Marvel Universe, opposing Thor, Hercules and the Avengers.
-Early on, his influence on Earth was less direct as he created an organization known as the "Warhawks" and used them to create war on Earth.

-In 2006 the character was recast to not be a villain but instead more of an antihero who simply lived for battle, any battle.
-He was added to the Avengers roster as one of their "heavy hitters" and showed himself to have his own "Warriors Honor" codex and not the one-dimensional villain he had been portrayed as in the past.
-He would later join Norman Osborn's Dark Avengers, believing that he could put his powers to good use.
-During the Siege storyline Ares is killed by Sentry who literally tears him apart.
-He is later brought back from the dead.
+Ares, the Greek God of War, was initially depicted as a supervillain, opposing Thor, Hercules and the Avengers.
+Early on, his influence on Earth was less direct as he created an organization known as the "Warhawks" to create war on Earth.
+In 2006, the character was recast as an antihero who simply lived for battle, any battle, joining the Avengers as one of their "heavy hitters" with his own "Warriors Honor" codex, versus the one-dimensional villain he had been portrayed as in the past.
+He would join Norman Osborn's Dark Avengers, believing that he could put his powers to good use, before being killed by Sentry during Siege.
+He is later resurrected, before returning to villainy and being killed again by the Punisher.

 Publication history

 Ares first appeared in Thor #129, 1966, written by Stan Lee and drawn by Jack Kirby.
 He would often appear as a villain in both Thor and The Avengers over the next 30 years.

 A 5-issue limited series, Ares, written by Michael Avon Oeming and drawn by Travel Foreman, was published in 2006 and focuses on this character.
 Since the release of the Ares miniseries he has been portrayed as an antihero.

-Following the superhero Civil War, Ares was invited to join the official, S.H.I.E.L.D.-sponsored The Mighty Avengers, led by Tony Stark, and appeared in that title.
+Following "Civil War", Ares was invited to join the official, S.H.I.E.L.D.-sponsored The Mighty Avengers, led by Tony Stark, and appeared in that title.
 He was one of only two members to remain on the team after Norman Osborn took Stark's position, as part of the Dark Reign storyline and appeared in the first Dark Avengers series throughout its run.
 Ares subsequently starred in a three-issue Dark Avengers: Ares miniseries written by Kieron Gillen.
-He appeared as a regular character in the Dark Avengers series from issue #1 (March 2009) until the time of his death in the Siege limited series.
+He appeared as a regular Dark Avengers character from issue #1 (March 2009) until his death in Siege.

-During the "Chaos War" storyline, Ares appeared in a one-shot comic titles Chaos War: Ares.
+During "Chaos War", Ares appeared in a one-shot comic titles Chaos War: Ares.